fernanhid/increasing_shelter_adoptions/README.md

 # increasing_shelter_adoptions
-This is a submission to the Shelter Animal Outcomes Kaggle competition: https://www.kaggle.com/c/shelter-animal-outcomes.
+This is a submission to the Shelter Animal Outcomes Kaggle <a href="https://www.kaggle.com/c/shelter-animal-outcomes">competition</a>: .
 I walk through the three parts:

 1. Cleaning/Scraping Data
 2. Modeling